 2. Writing on a cake with cut fondant

 A fun way to top a cake is by rolling out fondant and then cutting it into form.
 Roll the fondant out and use alphabet cookie cutters to cut out the letters.
-Once the letters are cut you can use them to decorate the outside of a cake, or even bake them inside like this tasty treat!
+Once the letters are cut you can use them to decorate the outside of a cake, or even bake them inside like this tasty typography cake!

 3. Writing on a cake with sugar